Updated: May 31

 Out of almost 10,000 British soldiers, 8,246 were killed or wounded in three hours during the Battle of Loos.

-We repaired parapets, spied on the Huns defences, moved guns into position, got supplies, improved and repaired trenches, the list is endless.
+We repaired parapets, spied on the Hun's defenses, moved guns into position, got supplies, improved, and repaired trenches, the list is endless.

 There were daily detailed ammunition, ration, and water parties.
-Groups of us sent to go and get supplies from the wagon lines.
+Groups of us were sent to get supplies from the wagon lines.
 Can you believe the water was often fetched in old petrol cans?
-Our tea tasted horrible, but ocht, it was warm and wet, and we were glad of it most of the time.
+Our tea tasted horrible, but och, it was warm and wet, and we were glad of it most of the time.
 Nothing could beat our snifter of rum in the mornings.
 It fair warmed us up and steadied the nerves.
-The horses, donkeys and mules, big gentle beasts, plodded through the mud carrying the bulk of the supplies.
-I often wondered if they knew what was going on, if they were as scared as me?
+The horses, donkeys, and mules, big gentle beasts, plodded through the mud carrying the bulk of the supplies.
+I often wondered if they knew what was going on and if they were as scared as I?
 We had dogs and cats trained as ratters, they tended to be cheeky devils and they fairly entertained us at times.
 Some of the dogs we had helped us to lay cables for the telephones and power, we even had canaries who detected the poison gas.
 Dogs and pigeons carried messages too.
 We really depended on them.
 We could not have done what we had to do without every one of them.

 Aye, the trenches came alive at night.
 Gerry sent up flares which lit up the sky with a peculiar powdery green light and then fired machine guns out over no man’s land at any sign of movement.
 All we could do was to stay very still under the greenish haze, hunker down and hope for the best.

 We did the same to them mind you.